Great things never come easy

 Choose a trusted preparation provider

 There are many UCAT preparation companies available, and unfortunately many of them offer poor quality or outdated materials.
 Many are run by medical students.
-It is vital to choose a provider who is trusted among doctors, teachers and those successful in entering medicine, and which has a proven track record of success.
+It is vital to choose a provider who is trusted among doctors, teachers and those successful in entering medicine, and which has a proven track record of success and satisfaction.

-If you would like further information, please explore the MedEntry website, where you can find a free UCAT practice exam, information about entry into medicine, blogs about UCAT and much more.
+If you would like further information, please explore the MedEntry website, where you can find a free UCAT practice exam, a guide to all things UCAT, informative blogs and much more.
 You can also contact us.

 Helping your son or daughter get into medicine is an invaluable gift to give, and one which will secure their success and happiness in years to come.